Sjord/Sjord.github.io/_posts/2016-04-22-should-passwords-be-cleared-from-memory.md

 ## Conclusion

 Clearing memory mitigates the impact of a memory-reading attack.
 It is pretty hard to implement correctly and should only be used when the secrets are particularly secret.

+There is another post that goes into [clearing memory in Python](/2016/06/09/clearing-memory-in-python/).